 Written production: analysis and production of the written text, the importance of the text, models of information, narration; analysis of literary texts.
 Oral production: presentation of a topic, conversation practice, register, phraseology, idiomatic expressions.
-All students who are placed in the CLCE are required to take this course in the fall semester.
+All students who are placed in the CLCE are required to take this course.
+Offered in fall and spring.